-In "Book Revue" (Clampett, 1946), one of the books is called Cherokee Strip, presumably about the region in Kansas, but the cover has a picture of an Indian girl in revealing clothing accompanied by cheers and wolf whistles.
+In "Book Revue", one of the books is Cherokee Strip (a then-popular Marquis James memoir about his boyhood in turn-of-the-century Oklahoma), but the cover has a picture of an Indian girl in revealing clothing accompanied by cheers and wolf whistles.

-In "The Draft Horse" (Jones, 1942), they sneaked in the old marching song "You're in the army now" on an eyesight test, which featured the verse "you'll never get rich/you son of a bitch" (written so small it's almost illegible without pausing).
+In "The Draft Horse", they sneaked in the old marching song "You're in the army now" on an eyesight test, which featured the verse "you'll never get rich/you son of a bitch" (written so small it's almost illegible without pausing).

 In one Road Runner short, Wile E. Coyote's Canis Latinicus scientific name was given as "Hardheadipus oedipus", i.e. hard-headed motherfucker.
 Meanwhile, the Road Runner's Canis Latinicus scientific name was given as "Batoutahelius".

-A surprising example in a much later Looney Tunes cartoon is in "Bunny and Claude" (Mc Kimson, 1968), where at one point as the Bonnie and Clyde-esque gangster rabbit duo that only steals carrots is trying to evade the sheriff, Bunny says to Claude "I just want to tell you that there's a..." and whispers inaudibly.
+A surprising example in a much later Looney Tunes cartoon is in "Bunny and Claude", where at one point as the Bonnie and Clyde-esque gangster rabbit duo that only steals carrots is trying to evade the sheriff, Bunny says to Claude "I just want to tell you that there's a..." and whispers inaudibly.
 Claude then turns to her and says "Is that all you ever think about? ...Carrots?"

 Porky: Lucky for him, this is a one-horse town.

 Here's one that's still rarely edited out.
-In "People Are Bunny" (Mc Kimson, 1959), Bugs gets a call from a call-in quiz show where he has to answer a question to win a prize.
+In "People Are Bunny", Bugs gets a call from a call-in quiz show where he has to answer a question to win a prize.
 The question is a very complicated multiplication problem, which he successfully answers in about a second.
 (In his head.)
 When the host asks him how he answered so quickly, his response?

 Bugs: Well, if it's one thing us rabbits can do, it's multiply.

-In "A Tale of Two Kitties", cats Babbot and Catstello (cartoon versions of comedy duo Abbot and Costello) are trying to catch Tweety Bird in his nest.
-Babbot's plan: send Catstello up a giant ladder to raid the nest.
-Catstello, unfortunately, is afraid of heights, but Babbot forces him up anyway.
-Once Catstello is at the top, Babbot hollers up at him from the bottom of the ladder.
+In "A Tale of Two Kitties", cats Babbit and Catstello (cartoon versions of Abbott and Costello) are trying to catch Tweety Bird in his nest.
+Babbit's plan: send Catstello up a giant ladder to raid the nest.
+Catstello, unfortunately, is afraid of heights, but Babbit forces him up anyway.
+Once Catstello is at the top, Babbit hollers up at him from the bottom of the ladder.

 In "Birds of a Father", Sylvester tries to shoot a bird, but ends up shooting a prop bird off an old woman's hat, which promts the woman to smack him with her purse.
 When Junior laments that his father would go to such a low as "shooting a defenseless old lady," Sylvester quips in response "Yeah, as defenseless as a porcupine in a nudist colony."